wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

     ![BOLA attack in the UI](../../images/user-guides/events/bola-attack.png)

-    The number of displayed requests corresponds to the number of requests sent after the trigger threshold was exceeded ([more details on detecting behavioral attacks](../../about-wallarm/protecting-against-attacks.md#behavioral-attacks)).
+    The number of displayed requests corresponds to the number of requests sent after the trigger threshold was exceeded ([more details on detecting behavioral attacks](../../attacks-vulns-list.md#behavioral-attacks)).
 If this number is higher than 5, request sampling is applied and request details are displayed only for the first 5 hits ([more details on requests sampling](../../user-guides/events/analyze-attack.md#sampling-of-hits)).

     To search for BOLA attacks, you can use the `bola` search tag.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).

+## Trigger processing priorities

+--8<-- "../include/trigger-processing-priorities.md"

 ## Requirements and restrictions

 **Requirements**

-To protect resources from BOLA attacks, make sure your environment meets the following requirements:

-* If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.
+To protect resources from BOLA attacks, real clients' IP addresses are required.
+If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.

 **Restrictions**